DFE-Digital/architecture/principles/business-architecture-principles.md

 ---
 # Business Architecture Principles

 Business Architecture is a structured approach for aligning an organisation’s strategy with its operational delivery.
-For DfE it can provide insight into how DfE’s capabilities, its organisation and information can be best structured and utilised to bring value through the delivery of DfE’s public service mission and more broadly of transparency, accessibility, sustainability and the efficient use of resources.Enterprise Architecture principles are general rules and guidelines that inform and support decisions in how DfE should deliver services, to align with its vision and objectives.
+For DfE it can provide insight into how DfE’s capabilities, its organisation and information can be best structured and utilised to bring value through the delivery of DfE’s public service mission and more broadly of transparency, accessibility, sustainability and the efficient use of resources.

 Business Architecture principles serve as a set of rules and guidelines shaping business architecture activities and together with appropriate standards provide the consistency and required focus necessary to support high quality outcomes.